NR4 - Non-Resident Tax Withholding, Remitting, and Reporting - 2016

 Enter the account number under which you remit your non-resident tax deductions to us.
 This number has to match the account number shown on the remittance part of Form NR76, Non-Resident Tax Statement of Account.

 You must give recipients their NR4 slips on or before the last day of March after the calendar year the slips apply to.
 For estates or trusts, give the copies no later than 90 days after the end of the estate’s or trust’s tax year.
-If you do not, you may be assessed a penalty.
+If you do not, the CRA may assess you a penalty.
 The penalty for failing to distribute NR4 slips to recipients is $25 per day for each such failure with a minimum penalty of $100 and a maximum of $2,500.

 Print the two NR4 slips that you have to give to each recipient on one sheet.